ASSERT-KTH/ITER/README.md

 **The result will be found under projects/Chart1/build/sfl/txt/ochiai.ranking.csv**

-## Transform the FL to input representation, where the suspicious_threshold by default configures to 0.1 and we consider at most top-50 ranked suspicious statements.
+## Transform the FL to input representation
+The suspicious_threshold by default configures to 0.1 and we consider at most top-50 ranked suspicious statements.
 ```
 python3 2_bug_representation.py projectID bugID suspicious_threshold
 e.g., python3 2_bug_representation.py Chart 1 0.1